pstaender/mongraph/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-### TODO's
+### Known issues and upcoming features

-  * avoid loading all documents if we have a specific mongodb query
+  * process tools should avoid loading all documents on specific mongodb queries -> more effective queries
-  * benchmarks
+  * replace of neo4j module with a neo4j mapper to have a more mongoose-like experience throughout
+  * using document `_id` as primary key in neo4j as well (in other words, drop support for `node_id` / `id`)
+  * using labels-feature for nodes (neo4j 2.0+) instead of `_collection` property
-  * more examples, documentation and better readme
+  * dump and restore of relationships
-  * more effective queries on mongodb
+  * current release is only tested on neo4j 1.8, other version might have problems (please run tests to be sure); since the next release will only support neo4j 2.0+ I can't make any effort to support minor versions
+  * real-life benchmarks